2022-23 Academic Theme: Disability Visibility

 Since its inception in 1994, the University of Maine at Augusta theme has brought our communities together for numerous activities and programs.
 Beginning in 2006, an annual colloquium of faculty members has chosen the theme and a corresponding reading to share with other faculty, students, staff, and the larger community.
 We feature discussions in and outside of our classes and organize events in order to promote larger conversations about the theme.
 These events have provided a platform for multiple voices to be heard on such significant topics as health and social justice, immigration, and bioethics.

 The Academic Theme is addressed at Convocation in the fall and then through the spring INT/HON seminar, culminating at the UMA Student Research Conference in April.
-The UMA Libraries have also put together a LibGuide on Disability Visibility for the UMA community.

 Thanks to all the faculty colloquium participants this year: